Xiphinema basiri

 Economic Importance:

 A-rated pest in California Nematode Pest Rating System.
-Xiphinema basiri has been intercepted by agricultura inspectors in California on roots of imported Ficus from Florida and Mangifera from Puerto Rico.
+Xiphinema basiri has been intercepted by agricultural inspectors in California on roots of imported Ficus from Florida and Mangifera from Puerto Rico.
 The nematode is a significant pest of woody perennials and vegetable crops in various parts of the world.

 Back to Top